CHAPTER 5

 In verse 1 of this chapter, we just read about the book in the hand of God and it being sealed with seven seals.
 This strong angel is asking who can open the book.
 He wants to know if there is anyone who can unseal the seven seals.

 In the very next verse, we will see if there is anyone who can open the seals.
-The angel looks throughout Heaven, earth, and under the earth.
+The angel looks everywhere ... throughout Heaven's universe, all over the earth, and even under the earth.

 VERSE 3: (Chapter 5)